 Denyer remarks: "Allowing myself time to notice things in my surroundings is important.
 I'm interested in the idea of entropy and nature reclaiming the man-made, so details such as broken bricks or peeling paint on buildings really appeal to me.
 I don't make sketches, although I do sometimes take photos.
 I think that everything I see informs my practice whether I'm consciously aware of it or not.
 I try not to plan out work too much or have a set idea of what a finished painting is going to look like."

 Noah Dillon interviews artist Robert Janitz about his work.
 Janitz' show Stick Shift Heaven was recently on view at Team Gallery, New York.

 Janitz comments: "I’m still tackling how to deal with paint.
 For some of the earlier works I was using a blowtorch to blister the paint layers or scraping layers off.
 It was an aging process that takes the work a little bit out of my hands or out of a painted universe.
 The ones I’m making now, their translucent waxiness starts becoming opaque during the first couple of days.
 The rest comes in very slow.
 That slow solidification is archaeological in a way...
 The marks function in a way that local colors interact and force themselves.
 It’s all very toned down, but it comes to the forefront.
 Their thickness and texture appear like casts.
 They’re archaeological things.
 It looks like they’re carved out, rather than building from the inside out.
 In a way, that silly, stupid vertical gesture becomes ancient."

-James Kalm visits an exhibition of works by Lori Ellison at McKenzie Fine Art, New York, on view through February 16, 2014.
+James Kalm visits the exhibition Gary Stephan at Susan Inglett Gallery, New York, on view through April 26, 2014.

 Edited by artist Brett Baker, Painters' Table highlights writing from the painting blogosphere as it is published and serves as a platform for exploring blogs that focus primarily on the subject of painting.